 How much of the world's crude output growth in 2026 are Brazil, Guyana, and Argentina expected to supply?

-Brazil, Guyana, and Argentina together are forecast to supply about half of the entire world's added crude output in 2026.
-This represents a remarkable concentration of growth for a region historically considered a minor player in global oil markets.
+Brazil, Guyana, and Argentina together are forecast to supply about half of the world's added crude output in 2026.
+That is a rare concentration of growth for a region long seen as a minor player in global oil markets.

 What drove Guyana's rapid increase in oil production between 2020 and 2025?